-Relating to Status Cate gory Value Obligation Reference Bid cost contributions • > \$100 million If your agency has decided to offer bid costs to unsuccessful tenderers (refer Section 2:01 Plan), contributions must only be paid where: a bid has been submitted which demonstrates the tenderer has genuinely attempted to fully satisfy the intent of the Request for Tender the tenderer agrees to make available to the State any project-specific intellectual property rights reasonably requested by the agency.
+Relating to Status Category Value Obligation Reference Bid cost contributions > \$100 million If your agency has decided to offer bid costs to unsuccessful tenderers (refer Section 2:01 Plan), contributions must only be paid where: a bid has been submitted which demonstrates the tenderer has genuinely attempted to fully satisfy the intent of the Request for Tender the tenderer agrees to make available to the State any project-specific intellectual property rights reasonably requested by the agency.
 Contributions of up to 50% of the estimated bid costs may be paid, as included in the Final Business Case.
 If a decision is made to increase the bid cost contribution after the Final Business Case is approved, the cost of the contribution will need to be met using project contingencies or existing agency resources.
 Any request for additional funding is subject to Cabinet consideration.
 NSW Bid Cost Contributions Policy

-Relating to Status Catego ory Value Obligation Reference ICT procurements & 6 You must use the Procure IT Framework for any procurement of ICT goods and services: • Core& Contracts - low risk and < \$1 million, or • Procure IT v3.2 - high risk and/or > \$1 million.
-PBD-2020-02 Procure IT Framework Cloud services % 6 Any You must evaluate cloud-based services when procuring ICT goods and services.
+Relating to Status Category Value Obligation Reference ICT procurements @ B Any You must use the ICT Purchasing Framework for any procurement of ICT goods and services.
+Agencies must complete a risk assessment to determine if the Core& Contracting Framework may be used: Core& Contracts - low risk and ≤ \$1 million, or MICTA/ICTA- high risk and/or > \$1 million.
+PBD-2021-02 Mandated Use of ICT Purchasing Framework Cloud services 1 B Any You must evaluate cloud-based services when procuring ICT goods and services.
 The evaluation must be based on cost-benefit analysis and achieving value for money over the life of the investment.
-DFSI-2015-04 NSW Government Cloud Policy Telecommunications > \$100,000 You must, when procuring telecommunications services with a total contract value > \$100,000: • use the Telecommunications Purchasing Arrangements (TPAs) • cap the maximum term of contracts (including extension options): - 3 years for mobile and fixed voice services - 4 years for data and internet services in metropolitan areas - 5 years for data and internet services in all other areas. • seek quotes from at least three providers, unless purchasing the lowest price offer through the TPAs • analyse the effect of supplier proposals on overall competition within the marketplace • provide data related to the Procurement and Technical Standards - Working Group (PTS-WG) if requested.
-PBD-2019-02 Telecommunications Procurement PBD-2020-05 Approved Procurement Arrangements for the ICT Services Scheme % > \$100,000 You must request an exemption from the PTS-WG if you cannot meet these compulsory requirements or an automatic exemption is not applicable (refer to buy.nsw for exemption details).
-Any You should consider separating telecommunications RFPs to encourage a more contestable supply market, e.g. by location (e.g. metro or regional) or by service tower (e.g. voice, data or mobile). % • Any You must apply the Link Sharing Principles and Commercial Principles when purchasing any new telecommunications services or building new wide area network (WAN) links.
+DFSI-2015-04 NSW Government Cloud Policy Telecommunications > \$100,000 You must, when procuring telecommunications services with a total contract value > \$100,000: use the Telecommunications Purchasing Arrangements (TPAs) cap the maximum term of contracts (including extension options): 3 years for mobile and fixed voice services 4 years for data and internet services in metropolitan areas 5 years for data and internet services in all other areas. seek quotes from at least three providers, unless purchasing the lowest price offer through the TPAs analyse the effect of supplier proposals on overall competition within the marketplace provide data related to the Procurement and Technical Standards - Working Group (PTS-WG) if requested.
+PBD-2019-02 Telecommunications Procurement PBD-2020-05 Approved Procurement Arrangements for the ICT Services Scheme 1 B > \$100,000 You must request an exemption from the PTS-WG if you cannot meet these compulsory requirements or an automatic exemption is not applicable (refer to buy.nsw for exemption details).
+6 Any You should consider separating telecommunications RFPs to encourage a more contestable supply market, e.g. by location (e.g. metro or regional) or by service tower (e.g. voice, data or mobile).
+6 Any You must apply the Link Sharing Principles and Commercial Principles when purchasing any new telecommunications services or building new wide area network (WAN) links.
 DFSI-2017-01 Telecommunication Sharing